ZarmeenLakhani/ZarmeenLakhani/README.md

 ### Salaam!
 This is Zarmeen Lakhani
 a 22 years old business graduate interested in exploring roles in analytics, project management and consulting roles.
-I strive in a challenging environment.
+I thrive in a challenging environment.

 Thanks for dropping by.